-- This function can support devices such as USB flash disk, or floppy disk with FAT 32/16 format and single partition only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!
+- This function supports devices such as USB flash disks, or floppy disks with FAT 32/16 format and single partition only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!

-4.1.4 AFUDOS utility
+3.1.4 AFUDOS utility